Increase your daily consumption of this mineral with these foods rich in Zinc

 Beef

-Red meat is rich in zinc, and beef is no exception, with high amounts of quality protein, it's an excellent way to get high levels of this mineral in your diet.
+Red meat is rich in Zinc, and beef is no exception, with high amounts of quality protein, it is an excellent way to have high levels of this mineral in your diet.

 Zinc | % DDR | Calories | Total fat | Hydrates | Proteins |